mattpe/wbma/docs/w1-first-app.md

 **d.**

+1. Replace View with SafeAreaView to prevent your app going under the statusbar of your phone.
 1. Study [Layout with Flexbox](https://facebook.github.io/react-native/docs/flexbox)
 1. Develop your app further.
 Modify the app so that the layout is similar to this:
     ![View 1](images/app01.png)